 Why does UKWIN oppose waste incineration?

-Existing and potential municipal waste incinerators
+Existing and potential mixed waste incinerators